 As with any seismic technological shift predicated on gobbling up reams of data, automotive IoT isn’t without privacy concerns.
-Example: If data is being amassed on, say, how fast you drive and how often you slam on the brakes, doesn’t it follow that your insurer would pay a pretty penny to see it?
+For example, if data is being amassed on how fast you drive and how often you slam on the brakes, doesn’t it follow that your insurer would pay a pretty penny to see it?

 Because car manufacturers generally control the data, Mann notes, consumers should educate themselves as much as possible.

-“When you buy a car, you’re entrusting your automaker [with your information],” he says, and it’s the automaker’s responsibility “to make sure that they’re treating your data as they should be.”
+“When you buy a car, you’re entrusting your automaker [with your information],” he said, and it’s the automaker’s responsibility “to make sure that they’re treating your data as they should be.”

-At the same time, data privacy regulations — most notably in California and the European Union — are ramping up alongside increases in data collection and protection concerns.
-The California Consumer Privacy Act (CCPA) is set to take effect in January 2020 and potentially become a de facto U.S. standard for automakers.
-Across the Atlantic, the General Data Protection Regulation (GDPR) has been in effect for over a year now.
+At the same time, data privacy regulations are ramping up alongside increases in data collection and protection concerns.
+The California Consumer Privacy Act took effect in January 2020 and has the potential to become a de facto U.S. standard for automakers.
+Across the Atlantic, the General Data Protection Regulation has been in effect since 2018.
 It gives consumers greater control over their data and provides a framework for hefty fines against companies that breach protocol.
-Several other states are following the CCPA model with protection bills of their own.

 Also in flux is the data connection itself.
-Car safety technology has improved with advancements like automatic emergency braking and blind spot monitoring, but it’s poised for a genuine breakthrough with vehicle-to-vehicle connectivity (V2V).
+Car safety technology has improved with advancements like automatic emergency braking and blind spot monitoring, but it’s poised for a genuine breakthrough with vehicle-to-vehicle connectivity.
 For example, a driver might get an alert to slow down because a fellow motorist three or four vehicles ahead has slammed on the brakes.
-But that method of connection — whether 5G (a cellular connection) or dedicated short-range communications (WiFi) — has yet to be standardized.
-(In recent months, Ford and Toyota have moved away from DSRC — perhaps temporarily, perhaps not.)
+But that method of connection — whether 5G or WiFi — has yet to be standardized.

 While that uncertainty might play a role in slowing full adoption, companies like Airbiquity that build connection-agnostic solutions will be ready either way.

-The auto industry and tech industry haven’t always been fast friends when it comes to issues like infotainment cloud links and connected cars.
+The auto and tech industries haven’t always been fast friends when it comes to issues like infotainment cloud links and connected cars.
 Some liability-conscious automakers are hesitant to relinquish control of their systems to tech outsiders.
-Volkswagen is perhaps the most notable example; the German car manufacturer is creating its own operating system in house and splits its software and hardware development at the board level.
+Volkswagen is perhaps the most notable example; the German car manufacturer created its own operating system in house that was established in 2020.
+The VW.OS is supplied by CARIAD.

-“Historically — and this is probably not so prevalent in today’s industry — car manufacturing really wasn’t about software," he says.
-"The mindset change that’s happened recently is that software development is part and parcel of that ecosystem.”
+“Historically — and this is probably not so prevalent in today’s industry — car manufacturing really wasn’t about software,” Mann said.
+“The mindset change that’s happened recently is that software development is part and parcel of that ecosystem.”

-The original equipment manufacturers Mann’s company deals with, he adds, "are fully involved in providing the best technology out there.”
+The original equipment manufacturers Mann’s company deals with, he added, “are fully involved in providing the best technology out there.”

 While we wait for the full line of automotive IoT benefits to arrive, consumers already are enjoying lots of advantages.

-“Just like connected devices in the house, people expect convenience and ease of use,” Mann says.
-"It’s just a natural progression for cars.”
+“Just like connected devices in the house, people expect convenience and ease of use,” Mann said.
+“It’s just a natural progression for cars.”